IQ-EQ Fund Performance Snapshot

 Market

-The IQ EQ Cash Fund returned 0.11% during the month, net of management fees, in euro terms.
+The IQ EQ Cash Fund returned 0.32% during the quarter, net of management fees, in euro terms.

-The gross running yield on the Cash fund at the end of February was 1.78% as the ECB continue to monitor inflation and the potential economic impact of trade tariffs, European infrastructure spending as well as geopolitical events such as the Middle East to the current cycle of monetary policy.
-The Fund Management team continue to maintain ca. 30% of the fund in short term liquidity & short-dated government bonds, blended with deposits termed out for different maturities out to a maximum of one year.
+The gross running yield on the Cash fund at the end of March was 1.80% as the ECB continue to monitor inflation, European infrastructure spending as well as geopolitical events such as the Middle East to the current cycle of monetary policy.
+The Fund Management team continue to maintain ca. 30% of the fund in short term liquidity & short dated government bonds, blended with deposits termed out for different maturities out to a maximum of one year.
+Nordea was added to the Counterparty list in Q1, to improve the credit quality and return on the fund in H1 2026.

 Key contacts